A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Proofs and Derivations

-Note, when we compare our theory with the empirical measurement of deviation of denoiser or samples between the two splits, we used the following lemma to use the variance to predict the expected MSE deviation.
+When we compare our theory with empirical measurements of denoiser or sample deviations between two non-overlapping splits, we use the following lemma to predict the expected MSE deviation from the variance.

 \begin{lemma}[Expected MSE between two i.i.d.\ samples doubles the variance] Let $X,Y$ be i.i.d.\ random variables with variance $S=\Var(X)$.
 Then their mean squared error (MSE) is double the variance.